EmilyK-G/EmilyK-G-Territorios/README.md

+## User Stories:

+♦As a customer service worker, I want an easy and safe way to store costumer's information so I don't lose it or misplace it.
+♦As a customer service worker, I want an easy way to organize customer's information so I can get only the information I need when I need it.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).